jlablacker/GEOG5991-Portfolio/Agent.md

 7. is contained within a GUI;
 8. is initialised with data from the web

+To run this model:

+1. Download the files below and copy them all into the same directory.
+They were created in <li>https://www.spyder-ide.org/<li>Spyder Python 3.
+These files need to be together or the model will not run.

+2. Open the Anaconda distribution that is included in the Spyder package.

+3. Open Agent Based Model

+4. Click on the Green arrow.

 <a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agent_based_model_v10.py">Agent Based Model</a>

 <a href="https://jlablacker.github.io/GEOG5991-Python-Code/blob/agentframework_v3.py"> Agent Framework</a>